 CAREERS IN FASHION WITH THE FASHION INSTITUTE OF DESIGN & MERCHANDISING (FIDM)*

-Students who choose Careers in Fashion with FIDM will select one of the following three tracks for the first two weeks.
-All students meet together in the third week for “The Future of Fashion – Sustainable Innovation”.
+Students who choose Careers in Fashion with FIDM will select one of the following six college-credit fashion courses for the first two weeks.
+In week three, Westcoast Connection students participate in an exclusive Trends and Styling workshop.

-Choose one of these three tracks for the first 2-weeks:
+Choose one of these six college-credit fashion courses for the first 2-weeks:

 A supplementary fee of $295 applies for Careers in Fashion with FIDM